bohnman/squiggly/README.md

 ### Enable/Disable adding non-annotated fields to the "base" view
 - property.addNonAnnotatedFieldsToBaseView=true

-### Enable/Disable implicit inclusion of base fields when specify a view
+### Enable/Disable inclusion of base fields for nested objects
 - filter.implicitlyIncludeBaseFields=true

+### Enable/Disable inclusion of base fields when a view is specified
+- filter.implicitlyIncludeBaseFieldsInView=true

 When set to false, base fields are not included when specifying a view